Skatteetaten/vagrant-hashistack/docs/CONTRIBUTING.md

 - **release:** Upload vagrant box to vagrant-cloud, release a version and tag release on github.

 ### Linters
 All PRs will run [super-linter](https://github.com/github/super-linter).
-You can use [this](https://github.com/github/super-linter/blob/master/docs/run-linter-locally.md) to run it locally before creating a PR.
+Run `make lint` to check your code locally before creating a PR.
 > :bulb: Information about rules can be found under [/.github/linters/](../.github/linters)

 ### Terraform formatting